-The evaluation committee discussed with four international students inquiring why they decided to join Ctl Eurocollege, follow the Diploma, describe their experiences and present to us what they liked and what they thought could be improved.
+The evaluation committee discussed with four students inquiring why they decided to join P.A.
+College and the specific bachelor program, describe their experiences and present to us what they liked and what they thought could be improved.

 The students were open in expressing great satisfaction with the College.
-The students highlighted that the College is accommodating when it needs to be (i.e. the provision of tutoring to the students in need), that they were satisfied with the modules and with the infrastructure of the College.
+The main reason to join P.A.
+College is that the program offers a very focused course outline of their interest.
+They also emphasise to the fact that they are closed with their teachers.
+Location considerations and the reputation of the College also appeared to play a role.
+The students highlighted that the College is accommodating when it needs to be, that they are satisfied with the modules and with the infrastructure of the College.
 They also noted that the College is active in helping them find jobs and overall, they did not raise any serious red flags.